 29. Simple Lightbox

 This plugin allows you to create an effect of zooming in images when clicked.
-You can observe such an effect in many articles of this blog when images are not big enough to be “readable”, but can be enlarged when you click them.
+You can observe such an effect in many articles on this blog when images are not big enough to be “readable” but can be enlarged when you click them.

 30. SiteOrigin CSS

-This plugin allows you to modify the appearance of some elements of the site by adding the appropriate CSS code.
-This is possible not only with the built-in code editor, but also in visual mode.
+This plugin allows you to modify the appearance of some elements of the site by adding the appropriate custom CSS code.
+It’s possible not only with the built-in code editor but also in visual mode.

 31. Social Warfare

-Excellent plugin (available in free and paid version) that allows you to place social sharing buttons on your blog.
+Social Warfare is an excellent plugin (available in free and paid version), which allows you to place social sharing buttons on your blog.

-Thanks to this, the content reach and popularity of the blog go up.
+With this functionality, the reach and popularity of your blog should go up.

-It’s a great plugin which allows you to create tables similar to the one in the article about creating WordPress sites.
+It’s a great plugin that allows you to create tables similar to the one in the article about creating WordPress sites.

-It’s a very good plugin for managing affiliate links.
+It’s a perfect plugin for managing affiliate links.

 34. Top 10

-Some WordPress themes have an option of displaying the most popular posts.
+Some WordPress themes have the option of displaying the most popular posts.
 If your theme doesn’t, you can add this functionality to your site using Top 10 WordPress plugin.

 37. WP File Manager